-Are you’re looking to discover the fascinating Korean culture, make some good money, friends, and enhance your personal and professional experience?
-Then, teaching English in Korea provides an incredible opportunity.
+Are you looking to discover the fascinating Korean culture, make good money and friends, and enhance your personal and professional experience?
+Teaching English in Korea provides an incredible opportunity.

 For ESL (English as a second language) instructors, South Korea is a perfect destination for many reasons.
 This ultimate guide will help you find everything!